-8. Anonymity
+H. Anonymity

 SAT does not encourage anonymous reporting.
 Such reports are less powerful as it makes investigation more difficult or impossible, as we may be unable to obtain further information and/or establish if the allegation is credible.
 SAT therefore encourages employees to put their name to the allegation as we will respect confidentiality as far as we possibly can and provide the employee with support and protection as outlined above.
 Anonymous allegations will be considered at the discretion of the Executive Headteacher taking into account:

-- The seriousness of the issue raised

-- The credibility of the concern

-- The likelihood of confirming the allegation from an attributable source

-- Evidence supplied
+- The seriousness of the issue raised - The credibility of the concern - The likelihood of confirming the allegation from an attributable source - Evidence supplied I. When to raise a concern

-9. When to raise a concern
+I. When to raise a concern